csiro/stdm/README.md

 ## ⚠️ Caution

 The v0.1 specification details an experimental concept.
-Implementation requires careful consideration of the security principles outlined in sections 6.0, 7.1, and 7.6.
+Implementation requires consideration of the security principles outlined in sections 6.0, 7.1, and 7.6.
-STDM is an experimental framework still in early development.
-While it aims to enhance data utility and preserve author intent, it involves directing LLM behavior which carries inherent risks, including causing unexpected behaviour.
-The specification incorporates mitigation strategies, but users should approach implementation with appropriate caution and security considerations.
+STDM is in early development.
+While it aims to enhance data utility and preserve author intent, it involves directing LLM behavior which carries risks, including causing unexpected behaviour.
+The specification incorporates mitigation strategies, but the community should apply appropriate caution and security considerations.

 ## What is STDM?